-The last item is to prove that you were injured because, even if another person caused an accident and were completely to blame if you were not injured then you have no grounds to claim compensation.
+It’s paramount that you prove that you were injured.
+Even if another person caused the accident and they were completely to blame, if you were not injured then you have no grounds to claim compensation.

 You can raise a compensation claim on behalf of a family member or close friend if they are a minor if they lack the mental capacity to do so.
 The process is similar to if you were claiming for yourself.
 However, any compensation paid would go into a trust with trustees allocated by the court to administer money on the injured person’s behalf.

-How Do I Make a Personal Injury Compensation Claim?
+How Do I Make a Road Traffic Accident Compensation Claim?

-If the other party acknowledges they were at fault, your lawyer will request compensation be paid, specifying a reasonable amount of damages in addition to setting out the other expenses you have incurred such as transport and medical costs.
-There may be some negotiation at this point, and your solicitor will advise you when they believe you have had a fair and reasonable offer.
+If the other party acknowledges they were at fault, your lawyer will request compensation to be paid.
+They will specify a reasonable amount based on the damages and other expenses that have been incurred such as transport and medical costs.
+There may be some negotiation at this point, and your solicitor will advise you when they believe you have received a fair and reasonable offer.

-Should the other party deny liability or accept they were only partially responsible an insist that some of the fault for the accident or the extent of your injuries remains with you, your lawyer may advise you to challenge their response in court and let a judge decide.
+Should the other party deny liability or accept they were only partially responsible and insist that some of the fault for the accident or the extent of your injuries remains with you.
+Your lawyer may advise you to challenge their response in court and let a judge decide.

-There is no statutory time by which a compensation claim must be finalised (although there is in which a claim must be started as detailed in Question 3).
+There is no statutory time by which a road traffic accident compensation claim must be finalised (although there is in which a claim must be started as detailed in Question 3).
 If the circumstances around your accident are clear and your injuries slight, you can expect to receive payment far sooner than if there is confusion over who was responsible and your injuries are extensive with an unclear prognosis.
-Most RTA claims are resolved within nine months, but those involving brain and spinal damage, where it may not be certain how lasting an injury will be – can take two years or more.
+Most road traffic accident claims are resolved within nine months, but those involving brain and spinal damage, where it may not be certain how long lasting an injury will be – it can take two years or more.